sf105/sttp-book/chapters/getting-started/test-automation.md

 ## Tests and refactoring

-A more experience Java developer might be looking at our implementation of the Roman Numeral problem and thinking that there are more elegant ways of implementing it.
+A more experienced Java developer might be looking at our implementation of the Roman Numeral problem and thinking that there are more elegant ways of implementing it.
 That is indeed true. _Software refactoring_ is a constant activity in software development.